UC Berkeley LS 160E: Technology, New Media and Contemporary Experience

 Course Description

-Recent technologies such as Twitter, Google, Facebook, and cellphones are changing our daily lives.
-Future technologies such as robots, nanotechnology, and stem cells promise future benefits and suggest potential dangers.
 This Discovery course explores the question: What is the 'essence' of technology?
-What is a technological worldview?
-The goals of this course are to provide students with skills to understand technology and new media in a broad historical context and to gain insight into their "transformative" characteristics and promises for contemporary experience.
+The goals of this course are to provide students with skills to understand technology in a broad historical context and to gain insight into the perils and promises for contemporary experience.

-Utilizing Heidegger's 1954 essay, "The Question Concerning Technology," and related essays as a starting point, our inquiry will also include perspectives from Michel Foucault, Gilles Deleuze, and Roland Barthes.
+We can view post-modern technologies as "new media" in the sense that they are available for a variety of uses: they are "transformable" and promise to be "transformational".
+Building on Heidegger's 1954 essay, "The Question Concerning Technology" and related essays, our inquiry will include perspectives from Michel Foucault, Gilles Deleuze, Roland Barthes, and Brian Arthur.
 We will establish a theoretical basis for thinking about technology and new media and apply it to a selection of technologies that shape our contemporary experience.

 Grading/Requirements